 Optional Tie-ins:

-Montessori: Take learners on a nature walk and ask them to identify and pick local flora.
+Montessori: Facilitators may take learners on a nature walk, asking them to identify and pick local flora.
 Give them a limit on the number they can choose, and emphasize the importance of leaving sensitive or endangered species untouched.
 (Review these together before setting out.)

-Science (biology): Can start the lesson with a dissection.
+Science (biology): Try starting the lesson with a dissection.
 Fold the front petals of a flower down before pressing it to expose the pistils and stamen hiding in its center.
 Once it’s dry, use glue or pins to mount it to cardboard and create an anatomical diagram labeling its parts.

 History: Discuss how indigenous peoples used dried plants for medicinal purposes and to create colorful dyes.